The short answer is Yes, most wines do have carbs in them.

-How Many Carbs in a Glass of Wine?
+How Many Carbs Are Present In A Glass of Wine?

-Many wines have at least 2 and up to 5 carbs per glass of red or white wine.
+Most Red and White wines have at least 2 and up to 5 carbs per glass.

 This means if you’re really being particular about carbs and counting yours you’ll want to watch the number of glasses you drink.
 You’ll also want to think carefully about the types of wine that you’re drinking.

-When it comes to sparkling wine and off-dry wines, that’s where you’re going to get closer to the five carbs per glass.
+When it comes to sparkling wine and off-dry wines, that’s where you’re going to get closer to the 5 carbs per glass.

 Of course, all of this is much less than the number of carbs you’ll find in liquors, Kahlua and late harvest or tawny drinks, so you’re still getting something slightly better for you.